 NCP capacity building

-In December 2018, adherent countries approved the second Action Plan to Strengthen National Contact Points for Responsible Business Conduct, which will cover the period 2019-2021.
+In November 2021, adherent countries approved the third Action Plan to Strengthen National Contact Points for Responsible Business Conduct which will cover the period 2022-2024.
 The Action Plan sets out concrete ways to assist countries in setting up strong and well-functioning NCPs.

 One way for NCPs to assess and improve the way they achieve functional equivalence is through peer reviews.
 Peer reviews serve to highlight the achievements of individual NCPs, and can also provide support for improvement.
 Peer reviews also constitute a beneficial learning process for all NCPs involved in the peer review.